alex-monti/Master-Thesis/README.md

     - archive-telephone-likelihood.py: Backup file containing different likelihood functions for telephone dataset.

 - first-tests (folder): contains all the notebooks used to test IB framework at the very beginning of the project.
-Here is an exhaustive list:

-    - test-general-IB.ipynb: Notebook where we made the tests for functions in functions.py.

-    - test-geom-DIB.ipynb: Notebook where we made the tests for functions in functions_geom_DIB.py.

-    - test-general-DIB.ipynb: Notebook where we made the tests for general DIB.
+- notebook-airline (folder): contains all the notebooks used to test IB framework on the Airline dataset.

+- notebook-optima (folder): contains all the notebooks used to test IB framework on the Optima dataset.

+- notebook-optima-2 (folder): contains all the notebooks used to test IB framework on the Optima dataset with a different base model.

 - notebook-telephone (folder): contains all the notebooks used to test IB framework on the telephone dataset.
-Here is an exhaustive list:

-    - NLM-telephone-complete-data.ipynb: Notebook where we try NLM on alt.
-1,2 vs alt.
-3,4,5 for telephone dataset.

-    - CNLM-telephone-complete-data.ipynb: Notebook where we try CNLM on alt.1,2 vs alt.
-3,4,5 for telephone dataset.

-    - LM-telephone-complete-data.ipynb: Notebook where we try LM for telephone dataset.

-    - LM-telephone-fixed_data.ipynb: Notebook where we try to adjust the cost parameter in the logit model.

-    - From-diagonal-covariance.ipynb: Notebook where we try to understand the impact of modifying the covariance matrix of the distribution used for p(x) on the results of the DIB algorithm.

-    - week-8.ipynb: Notebook where we change our approach.
-KEY STEP.

-    - week-9-LM-telephone.ipynb: Notebook where we try LM for telephone dataset.

-    - week-9-NLM-telephone.ipynb: Notebook where we try NLM for telephone dataset.

 - notebook-SM (folder): contains all the notebooks used to test IB framework on the SM dataset.
-Here is an exhaustive list:

-    - NLM-SM.ipynb: Notebook where we adapt an R code for NLM on swissmetro data to Python.

-    - CNLM-SM.ipynb: Notebook where we adapt an R code for CNLM on swissmetro data to Python.

-    - week-9-LM-SM.ipynb: Notebook where we try LM for SM dataset.

-    - week-9-NLM-SM.ipynb: Notebook where we try NLM for SM dataset.